MetaRPC/CSharpMT5/docs/account/AccountInfoDouble.md

-# Getting a Double Account Property
+# Getting a Double Account Property1

 > **Request:** account balance (double) from MT5
 > Fetch the account balance or other floating-point property as a `double`.